SHAHCoinvip/shahcoin/src/minisketch/doc/math.md

 In other words, we can find the inverses of the roots of *L* by instead factoring the polynomial with the coefficients of *L* in reverse order.

-* <a name="myfootnote1">[1]</a> For those familiar with coding theory: PinSketch communicates a set difference by encoding the set members as errors in a binary [BCH](https://en.wikipedia.org/wiki/BCH_code) codeword 2<sup>bits</sup> in size and sends the syndromes.
+* <a name="myfootnote1">[1]</a> For those familiar with coding theory: PinSketch communicates a set difference by encoding the set members as errors in a binary [BCH](https://en.wikipedia.org/wiki/BCH_code) codeword 2<sup>shahbits</sup> in size and sends the syndromes.
   The linearity of the syndromes provides all the properties needed for a sketch.
 Sketch decoding is simply finding the error locations.
-Decode is much faster than an ordinary BCH decoder for such a large codeword because the need to take a discrete log is avoided by storing the set in the roots directly instead of in an exponent (logically permuting the bits of the codeword).
+Decode is much faster than an ordinary BCH decoder for such a large codeword because the need to take a discrete log is avoided by storing the set in the roots directly instead of in an exponent (logically permuting the shahbits of the codeword).